 In this new blogpost for Suzy’s Cannabis World Blog, we go a bit deeper into the fact that different cannabis genetics have different needs.
 Like every grow from seeds, we start with the best way to germinate cannabis seeds, followed by the difference in light and light intensity for different genetics, the difference in humidity for different genetics, how we went from landraces to hyped up strains, how often to fertilize in the growing phase and the flowering phase and different strains in one grow.

 Best way to germinate cannabis seeds

 Every grow from seed starts with germinating your cannabis seeds.
-The best way to germinate cannabis seeds is simply using a glass of water in which you put your seeds, as we explain in detail in our section on the website in the section about germination.
+The best way to germinate cannabis seeds is simply using a glass of water in which you put your seeds, as also explained in our how to grow section.